zeyang1225/zeyang1225.github.io/_includes/home.md

 Before pursuing my doctoral studies, I worked as a research associate and taught business statistics at the Australian National University, where I received two summer research fellowships.
 I earned a research master’s degree with Chancellor’s Commendation for Academic Excellence from the Australian National University and a bachelor’s degree from Beijing Institute of Technology.

-Outside academia, I enjoy mindfulness swimming, and often unwind with a one-hour swim at the Lancaster Aquatic Centre after dinner.
-I also enjoy reading history and learn about human decision making through historical stories.
-I originally come from Zhangqiu of Shandong (the birthplace of China’s philosophy).
+Outside academia, I enjoy mindfulness swimming, and often unwind with a one-hour swim at the Lancaster Aquatic Centre.
+I also read history and learn about human decision making.
+My hometown is Zhangqiu of Shandong (the birthplace of China’s philosophy).

 Please feel free to reach out via <a href="zeyang.ju@uky.edu">zeyang.ju@uky.edu</a>!